vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 * [LP 2 stake = 20 ETH, LP 2 liquidity-fee-factor = 0.75%]
 * [LP 3 stake = 60 ETH, LP 3 liquidity-fee-factor = 3.75%]

-* If the target stake = 119 then the needed liquidity is given by LP 1, thus market's liquidity-fee-factor is the LP 1 fee: 0.5%.
+* If the target stake = 119 then the needed liquidity is given by LP 1, thus the market's liquidity-fee-factor is the LP 1 fee: 0.5%.
 * If the target stake = 123 then the needed liquidity is given by the combination of LP 1 and LP 2, and so the market's liquidity-fee-factor is LP 2 fee: 0.75%.
 * If the target stake = 240 then all the liquidity supplied above does not meet the estimated market liquidity demand, and thus the market's liquidity-fee-factor is set to the highest, LP 3's fee: 3.75%.